department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/QA/QualityAssuranceProcess/Resources.md

 ### Charles Proxy
 We use Charles Proxy as a key tool for things like error state testing, mocking data we don't have access to, and downtime window testing.
 We've got guides for [setting up Charles Proxy](https://docs.google.com/document/d/1nUJCIfGTap6RJK_E6xqiKF0OQ4yH-gmi/edit?usp=sharing&ouid=116379542377954476916&rtpof=true&sd=true), and [how to mock response data](https://docs.google.com/document/d/10qeXwn55uGnx9wXj0FmKdLyh-dxwDNWj/edit?usp=sharing&ouid=116379542377954476916&rtpof=true&sd=true) or [set exclusions](https://docs.google.com/document/d/1_obvBLHnTTNZGb5N1Rezq8duZhy-rZ1g/edit).

+### On demand build
+We create [on-demand builds](https://github.com/department-of-veterans-affairs/va-mobile-app/actions/workflows/on_demand_build.yml) of the pre-production mobile app using a github workflow for testing new frontend code.
+- Visiting the page linked above, tap on "Run Workflow" near the top righthand corner.
+Then fill out the workflow prompts:
+  - By default, the develop branch is selected in the "Use workflow from" field.
+Replace it with the branch you want to test.
+  - By default, the staging environment is selected in the "Environment" field.
+Very occasionally (such as user testing), you'd change it to production instead.
+  - Add a label to the "Notes" field that will help you identify your build in a list of all on-demand builds.
+Typically we'll include ticket ID, such as "9687 fix payment name"
+  - Tap "run workflow"
+- Typically it takes ~10-15 minutes for Android to build, and about 5 minutes longer than that for iOS to build.
+- If any build fails, attempt to re-run the failed builds at least once (iOS in particular can be a little flaky).

 ## Mobile team tools (as they relate to QA)
 ### 1Password
 The VAMobile and VA.gov vaults contain usernames and passwords for staging test users.